BoysInSkirts/BoysInSkirts/README.md

 ---

 If you'd like, I can:
 - Turn this into an actionable sprint backlog with epics, user stories, and acceptance criteria.
 - Produce a minimal API spec (OpenAPI) for the CMS.
 - Draft UI mockups for the hero VT and the admin model/skirt manager.

+Which of these would you like
+- Turn this into an actionable sprint backlog with epics, user stories, and acceptance criteria.
+- Produce a minimal API spec (OpenAPI) for the CMS.
+- Draft UI mockups for the hero VT and the admin model/skirt manager.